 4 out of 5 stars

-Compulsively readable and gently futuristic, Katherine McGee pulls off an impressive feat: keeping teenagers from getting on my nerves!
+Compulsively readable and gently futuristic, Katharine McGee pulls off an impressive feat: keeping teenagers from getting on my nerves!

 The first book in The Thousandth Floor trilogy introduces New York, 100 years into the future, a more modern and clever place with extended convenience that falls short of space-aged.
 This very realistic, common sense world-building could almost lull you into complacency.
 But sharp minds will find it sets the stage for a totally engaging story.